synqs/ArduinoThermoControlWeb/README.md

-# ArduinoThermoControlWeb
+# DeviceControlServer

-A flask server that should simplify the logging of our temp control.
+A flask server that should simplify the logging of our experimental components.
+Most of the time the components are Arduinos.
 The website assumes that the Arduinos are connected via a serial device.
 For the moment we have to following abilities:

 - Add a few arduinos.
 - Give setpoint and live temperature in overview.